patrickb777/k8s-lab-istio/README.md

 # k8s-lab-istio
-Kubernetes local lab cluster, KinD with Istio
+A KinD Kubernetes Cluster bootstrapped with Metal LB and Istio Service Mesh